jbitton/hps-submarine-architecture/README.md

 **TIPS**:
 The players will not be allowed to connect until the gui has connected to the GameServer.
 This means you should change your `run_server.py` to sleep for a longer amount of time prior to connecting to the game server.

-You will independantly open the gui in a browser by going to the address `localhost:8000`... assuming you're running the react app on your computer.
-You could also run both of your clients independantly and connect to the game server after you connect the gui.
+You can independently open the gui in a browser by going to the address `localhost:8000`... assuming you're running the react app on your computer.
+You could also run both of your clients independently and connect to the game server after you connect the gui.